stevespringett/nist-data-mirror/README.md

 Docker
 ----------------

-A dockerfile was created, but the image has not been pushed.
+A Dockerfile is included, and the image is available on Docker Hub as [sspringett/nvdmirror](https://hub.docker.com/r/sspringett/nvdmirror).
 This was created to assist in debugging other issues.
 While the image does create an httpd instance that mirrors the NVD CVE data feeds - note that it also creates a backup for all changed files and there is currently no automatic cleanup.